Apex Trader Funding: Full Guide and Walkthrough

 Traders here seem to make much more money than I’ve seen at any other firms, largely due to the ability to have 20 simultaneous funded accounts.
 If you follow the rules and scale responsibly, there is almost no limit to the upside.
 If you want to see more about the rules, expenses, or profit, you can check my 3-part article that starts here.

 I will be adding a full review of my experience so far at Apex, which I will link here soon.
-Any questions or feedback?
-Leave a comment, or let me know via Discord!
+I have prepared a separate guide to the entire withdraw process here.

 Comments